 The scope scheme is a network and transport protocol independent scheme for URIs that only carry scope and path information.
 While this specification defines the scope scheme and its syntax, scope URIs and the supporting abstract address model can also be used with overlay networks that are not AMQP based or that use a mix of AMQP and other protocols.

-Network Endpoint (Authority)
+Network Endpoint

 While AMQP’s addressing model is primarily a high-level abstraction for overlay networks, external clients outside of such an overlay network must be able to find an entry point (“on-ramp”) into such an overlay network and the overlay network parties need to be able to locate eachother on the underlying network as well.
 Therefore, some address expressions need to carry both logical addressing information as well as network endpoint addressing information.